I’m Registered! Now What?

 If you don’t already have a suitable piano, please read my take on what’s necessary for a practice instrument.
 Once you’ve taken care of that, read on for a short list of items to get to be prepared for weekly lessons.

 It’s important that you have either an instrument on which to practice at home.
-If you have a fully-functioning acoustic piano, whether upright or grand, that’s best.
+If you have an acoustic piano, that’s best.
 If you have an electronic piano, it may or may not meet your needs.
 It’s easiest to take a photo, noting the model number if it’s not visible in the photo, and share that with me.
 There are some wonderful electronic pianos available, but there is a certain minimum level that’s best for piano study.
 A full 88-key keyboard, weighted keys, and a pedal resembling an acoustic piano model are all necessary.
 Purchased new, these start around $500 to $600, which includes a bench, full-sized pedal, and a stand.

 If you are buying an electronic keyboard, please make sure that it has weighted keys.
 Typically you can only find them in full-sized 88-key keyboards.
 The Yamaha P-45, the base model in the P series, will cost about $550 plus tax once you add so-called the accessories: bench, full-sized damper pedal, and keyboard stand.
 Yes, without these accessories, your keyboard will be on the floor!
 The next model up is the Yamaha P-115, will cost about $250 more.
 It has a slightly richer sound, and it has the standard three pedals that you would find on most grand pianos.
 If you’re buying new, and you want to get the best bang for your buck, this is it.
 In fact, this is the model I would like to purchase to allow me to travel to gigs where there is no instrument.